Auto Transcript

 But it’s where we start out.

-So what then do simple children, even simple spiritual children, know at the very beginning of their spiritual journey?
-So you look at the text, it says, “Your sins are what?
+What then do simple children, even simple spiritual children, know at the very beginning of their spiritual journey?
+Look at the text—it says, “Your sins are what?
 Are forgiven.”
-See, that’s the most basic thing about a Christian.
+That’s the most basic thing about a Christian.

 No, this is a statement of finality and certainty.
 It is done.
 It is a done deal that your sins are forgiven.